Summer in Budapest: Weather & 23 Best Things to Do (2026)

 The summer season runs from June – August in Hungary and it is the hottest time of the year.

 Generally, June is the beginning of summer, so while it is hot, it is not too hot yet.
-Then, July and August are the hottest months in Budapest, so you will need sunscreen and drink plenty of water.
+Then, July and August are the hottest months in Budapest, so you need sunscreen and drink plenty of water.

 During the summer in Budapest, the city receives the most daylight and the sun sets usually around 8-8:30 pm.